-Northern Prairie Human Service District provides eligibility programs for economic assistance, child welfare services and programs for the elderly and disabled
+Northern Prairie Human Service Zone provides eligibility programs for economic assistance, child welfare services and programs for the elderly and disabled

 Child welfare programs include: child protection, case management, foster care for children, foster care licensing of homes, parent aide services, childcare licensing, children’s special health services and referral services.